mono/CppSharp/README.md

 CppSharp is a collection of libraries for working with C++ code from .NET.

+# ANNOUNCEMENT

+We'll be participating in Google Summer of Code 2015 as part of the Mono organization.
+If you're interested in contributing to the project as part of the program then get in touch!

 ### Generator

 Generates .NET bindings that wrap C/C++ code allowing interoperability with